RubberChickenParadise/Rcp.AspNetCore.Authentication.ApiKey/Readme.md

 Using api keys can possibly cause issues since they are validated on every request.
 If the validation hits a backing store (like a database) this may be a place you would want to add some caching.
 [LazyCache](https://github.com/alastairtree/LazyCache) is a great one for a simple local cache.

-If you dont feel like writing your own exponential lockout for IP addresses, use mine [Rcp.Security.BackOff](https://github.com/RubberChickenParadise/Rcp.Security.BackOff).

 ## Framework versions supported

 Currently this only supports .net Standard 2.0 an on.